paralyuzov/REACT-Project/README.md

 ### Guard

-- It does not allow unregistered users to access options that can only be used by registered users.
+- It does not allow unregistered users to access options that can only be used by registered users or admins.

 ### Header